LAU-TECH/CONSTITUTION/README.md

 7. Members shall not post, speak or interact negatively with other members

-8. New members shall sign a confidentiality agreement
+8. All New members shall sign a confidentiality agreement